Asees-Khurana1/Data-Backup-App/README.md

 #### Functionality

-- Runs backup operations in the background to avoid blocking the main UI
+- **Background Operations**: Runs backup operations in the background to ensure the main UI remains responsive.
-- Utilizes `BackupWorker` for backup tasks
+- **Worker Utilization**: Initiates `BackupWorker` to perform the actual backup tasks.
+- **Service Lifecycle**: Manages the lifecycle of the service to ensure it starts and stops correctly based on user actions and system conditions.

 ### BackupWorker